 - Sell 2 ATM Calls

 - Buy 1 OTM Call

-By capturing more premium from the sale of the calls you can essentially enter the trade for either a very small debit or better yet, a credit to your account.
-How’s that for creative strategies!
+By capturing more premium from the sale of the calls, you can essentially enter the trade for either a very small debt or better yet, a credit to your account.
+How's that for creative strategies!

 What's The Goal With A BWB?

-A traditional butterfly would show a big loss should the stock fall before expiration.
-Now the stock can remain neutral and/or fall and you still make money.
+A traditional butterfly would show a big loss should the stock fall, before expiration.
+Now the stock can remain neutral and fall and you still make money.
 Again the trade-off being the bigger loss on the upper end should the stock rally violently.